 - Member has checked the up to date access status to the property at http://www.nw-trail.org/rocky-terms

 - Get an ID band for your bike.
-You will be able to pick these up at NWTA member meetings, Fat Tire Farm, and Cyclepath.
+You will be able to pick these up at NWTA member meetings, Fat Tire Farm, Cyclepath, and Cascade Bikes.

 Adults may sign a waiver to give access to a minor at the link listed above, but must also sign one for themselves, and the minor must be accompanied by the adult when accessing the property.